raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 ## Creating obstacles
 Now that you've got a player ship, it's time to add some asteriods for them to dodge and blast.
 You'll use one, invisible, `Asteroids` object and it will create visible asteroids.
-You'll also need a couple fo scripts to create and remove the asteroids in the game.
+You'll also need a script to create and remove the asteroids in the game.

- Fist, make that `Asteroids` object:
+First, make that `Asteroids` object:

 --- task ---
 Create an Empty Object (**GameObject > CreateEmpty**).
 Name this `Asteroids`.
 --- /task ---